danielmeek32/largeboats/README.txt

 Minetest mod: largeboats
 ========================
+**This repository is archived.
+Future development will take place at https://gitlab.com/danielmeek32/largeboats.**

 Large boats that can carry two players.
 Craft from two regular boats.

 The first player to get in sits at the back and controls the boat.
 The front